-To foster good government-to-government relationships and to assure that the Tribe is not unreasonably prevented from commencing a Project and benefiting therefrom, if an intergovernmental agreement with the County, or Caltrans if required by section 11.15, subdivision (b), is not entered within seventy-five (75) days of the submission of the Final TEIR, or such further time as the Tribe and the County, or Caltrans (for purposes of this section the "parties") may agree in writing, any party may demand binding arbitration before a JAMS arbitrator pursuant to JAMS Comprehensive Arbitration Rules with respect to any remaining disputes arising from, connected with, or related to the negotiation.
+To foster good government-to-government relationships and to assure that the Tribe is not unreasonably prevented from commencing a Project and benefiting therefrom, if an intergovernmental agreement with the County, the City, or Caltrans if required by section 11.15, subdivision (b), is not entered within seventy-five (75) days of the submission of the Final TEIR, or such further time as the Tribe and the County, the City, or Caltrans (for purposes of this section the "parties") may agree in writing, any party may demand binding arbitration before a JAMS arbitrator pursuant to JAMS Comprehensive Arbitration Rules with respect to any remaining disputes arising from, connected with, or related to the negotiation.

 - (a) The arbitration shall be conducted as follows: - (1) Each party shall exchange with each other within five (5) days of the demand for arbitration its last, best written offer made during the negotiation pursuant to section 11.15. - (2) The arbitrator shall schedule a hearing to resolve the matter within thirty (30) days of his or her appointment, unless the parties agree to a longer period.
-The arbitrator shall be limited to awarding only one (1) of the offers submitted, without modification, based upon that proposal which best provides feasible mitigation of Significant Effects on the Off-Reservation Environment and on public safety and most reasonably compensates for public services pursuant to section 11.15, without unduly interfering with the principal objectives of the Project or imposing environmental mitigation measures that are different in nature or scale from the type of measures that have been required to mitigate impacts of a similar scale of
+The arbitrator shall be limited to awarding only one (1) of the offers submitted, without modification, based upon that proposal which best provides feasible mitigation of Significant Effects on the Off-Reservation Environment and on public safety and most reasonably compensates for public services pursuant to section 11.15, without unduly interfering with the principal objectives of the Project. - (3) The arbitrator shall take into consideration whether the Final TEIR provides the data and information necessary to enable the County, the City, or Caltrans if required by section 11.15, subdivision (b), to determine both whether the Project may result in a Significant Effect on the Off-Reservation Environment and whether the proposed measures in mitigation are sufficient to mitigate any such effect.

-- other projects in the surrounding area, to the extent there are such other projects. - The arbitrator shall take into consideration whether the Final TEIR provides the data and information necessary to enable the County, or Caltrans if required by section 11.15, subdivision (b), to determine both whether the Project may result in a Significant Effect on the Off-Reservation Environment and whether the proposed measures in mitigation are sufficient to mitigate any such effect. - (4) If the respondent does not participate in the arbitration, the arbitrator shall nonetheless conduct the arbitration and issue an award, and the claimant shall submit such evidence as the arbitrator may require therefor.
-Review of the resulting arbitration award is waived by the respondent's failure to participate. - (b) To effectuate this section, and in the exercise of its sovereignty, the Tribe agrees to expressly waive, and also waive its right to assert, sovereign immunity in connection with the arbitrator's jurisdiction and in any action to: (i) enforce the other party's obligation to arbitrate; (ii) enforce or confirm an arbitral award rendered in the arbitration; and (iii) enforce or execute a judgment in state or federal court based upon the award. - (c) Except as provided in subdivision (d), the arbitral award will be deemed to be the intergovernmental agreement for the purposes of the requirements of section 11.15. - (d) An arbitral award entered pursuant to this section as the result of arbitration between the Tribe and Caltrans will be deemed the intergovernmental agreement for the purposes of the requirements of section 11.15, subdivision (b). - (e) If the arbitral award requires mitigation, and implementation of the Tribe's mitigation obligations thereunder requires that the County, or Caltrans issue any permit(s) or take any other action needed for the Tribe to implement those obligations, and the Tribe determines that the County, or Caltrans has failed, refused, or is unable timely to take all necessary actions to enable the Tribe to implement its mitigation obligations, the requirements and the process provided in section 11.15, subdivision (d) shall apply.
+- (4) If the respondent does not participate in the arbitration, the arbitrator shall nonetheless conduct the arbitration and issue an award, and the claimant shall submit such evidence as the arbitrator may require therefor.
+Review of the resulting arbitration award is waived by respondent's failure to participate. - (b) To effectuate this section, and in the exercise of its sovereignty, the Tribe agrees to expressly waive, and also waive its right to assert, sovereign immunity in connection with the arbitrator's jurisdiction and in any action to: (i) enforce the other party's obligation to arbitrate; (ii) enforce or confirm an arbitral award rendered in the arbitration; and (iii) enforce or execute a judgment in state or federal court based upon the award. - (c) Except as provided in subdivision (d), the arbitral award will be deemed to be the intergovernmental agreement for the purposes of the requirements of section 11.15. - (d) An arbitral award entered pursuant to this section as the result of arbitration between the Tribe and Caltrans will be deemed the intergovernmental agreement for the purposes of the requirements of section 11.15, subdivision (b). - (e) If the arbitral award requires mitigation, and implementation of the Tribe's mitigation obligations thereunder requires that the County, the City, or Caltrans issue any permit(s) or take any other action needed for the Tribe to implement those obligations, and the Tribe determines that the County, the City, or Caltrans has failed, refused, or is unable timely to take all necessary actions to enable the Tribe to implement its mitigation obligations, the requirements and the process provided in section 11.15, subdivision (d) shall apply.